What is an AI meeting summary and which tools do it best

 July 3

-TL;DR: Standard meeting tools automate everything and miss what matters, forcing you to sift through generic summaries that bury key insights.
-Granola offers a different approach: A bot-free AI notepad that transcribes meetings via device audio, so you stay fully present while your rough notes get enhanced with precise transcript context.
+TL;DR: Granola offers a different approach: an AI notepad that transcribes meetings via device audio, so you stay fully present while your rough notes get enhanced with precise transcript context.
 You jot what matters during the meeting, and Granola fills in the detail afterward.
-This approach works best when discretion, human-guided notes, and cross-meeting intelligence are the priority, especially valuable for investors in high-stakes deal conversations where visible recording bots create friction that causes participants to hold back critical details.
+This approach works best when human-guided notes and cross-meeting intelligence are the priority, particularly for investors who need accurate recall of high-stakes deal conversations.
+Let participants know you are using Granola to transcribe the call.
 Fireflies and Fathom are better suited to high-volume sales coaching where audio playback and conversation analytics matter.

 Most productivity tools promise to automate your meeting notes entirely.
 The result is usually a summary that captures volume but loses judgment: Topics listed, decisions vaguely attributed, next steps generic.
 The meetings where that gap costs you most are the ones where the critical detail would never surface in a standard automated output anyway.